brianlellis/2025_react_projects/README.md

 # Purpose

-Apparrently, you're not a real engineer unless you put a bunch of code up for others to see and judge.
-As all of my work in my career as has been IP and NDA protected I generally don't have much of that code.
+Apparently, you're not a real engineer unless you put a bunch of code up for others to see and judge, and since all of my work in my career has been IP and NDA protected, I generally don't have much of that code.

 I also spend an incredible amount of time working on my employer's code.
-I don't have much free time to just code for myself and it not be in maintenance hell.
+I don't have much free time to just code for myself without it becoming a maintenance nightmare.
 So, every couple years I get a break and push up code to feed whatever Eldritch behemoth is required to be considered a 'real developer'...

 ...not that successfully engineering projects over 20+ languages and tech stacks over the years could prove that.

 ## Scaffolders